 Many people are unsure about what different airline’s policies are with regards to carrying drones on planes, this is mainly because of their batteries.

-In this guide, we will walk you through everything you need to know about taking your drone with you on a plane.
+In this guide, we will walk you through everything you need to know about flying with a drone.

 What you will learn in this article: